AllisonXY/splendor-AI-competition/README.md

 #### Interactive Mode (Human vs Agent):
 Use the argument --interactive.
 In the game, the Citrine agent will be "Human", and you will be able to select actions each turn.
-python3 splendor_runner.py -r agents.Splendid.myTeam --interactive
+$ python3 splendor_runner.py -r agents.Splendid.myTeam --interactive

 #### Additional Options
-If the game renders at a resolution that doesn't fit your screen, try using the argument --half-scale.
+If the game renders at a resolution that doesn't fit your screen, try using the argument '--half-scale'.
 The game runs in windowed mode by default, but can be toggled to fullscreen with F11.

 ### Performance